 🥫Storage

-You can make the stuffing for the mushrooms a day ahead of time, then assemble and cook on the day.
+You can make the stuffing for the mushrooms a day ahead of time, then assemble and cook on the day, which is great for dinner parties or entertaining purposes.

 For any leftovers, keep in an airtight container in the fridge for up to 3 days and reheat in the oven or air fryer.
 I do not recommend freezing these stuffed mushrooms.